microsoftgraph/msgraph-sample-aspnet-core/tutorial/02-create-app.md

 ### Implement alert extension methods

 In this section you will create extension methods for the `IActionResult` type returned by controller views.
 This extension will enable passing temporary error or success messages to the view.

+> [!TIP]
+> You can use any text editor to edit the source files for this tutorial.
+However, [Visual Studio Code](https://code.visualstudio.com/) provides additional features, such as debugging and Intellisense.

 1. Create a new directory in the **GraphTutorial** directory named **Alerts**.